Studies have found that, by attending women's colleges, women:

 "Intellectual support seems to prevail in the classrooms of all-women's colleges.
 As a result, women at these schools are more likely to take risks, to put themselves forward verbally, to assume leadership roles, both while in college and after graduation."

--- Reported by The Oregonian
+-- Reported by

 "Single-sex colleges show a pattern of effects...that is almost uniformly positive...students become more academically involved, interact with faculty frequently, show increases in intellectual self-esteem, and are more satisfied with practically all aspects of the college experience compared with their counterparts in coeducational institutions...
 Women's colleges increase the chances that women will obtain positions of leadership, complete the baccalaureate degree, and aspire to higher degrees."